9.1 Understanding the LCC Studio Pipeline

 | Aerial-Ground Map Fusion | Yes, ground data | Yes, ground data | Yes, ground data |

 Feature support by device.
 HD Enhancement and Spatial Recognition are available on the L2 Pro and PortalCam.
-On L2 Pro the L2 Pro 16-line and 32-line versions cannot be fused together.
-Aerial-Ground Map Fusion always needs the ground scan, the drone mission photos, and the vertical bridge photos together, on every scanner.
+On the L2 Pro, the 16-line and 32-line versions cannot be fused together.

 Settings That Recur Across Modes